tonypincheng/RETrace2/README.md

 # This runs using your locally installed packages
 nextflow run main.nf
 ```

-Ensure all required dependencies are installed and in your PATH.

 You can install the required packages from the environment.yml file: